| No. 147 (right) is a near match to its next door neighbor. |

 small commercial structures would begin appearing.

-had purchased land south of Chelsea from James Rivington.
+Forty years earlier, in 1790, George Rapelje, the son of an early Dutch settler, purchased land south of Chelsea from James Rivington.
 The farm stretched roughly from what is today

-18th Street to the north to 16th Street, and from Tenth
+18th Street northward to 16th Street, and from Seventh Avenue to Tenth Avenue.
+Like several other farm

 and estate owners north of the city, Rapelje had at least two slaves on the